 Trimming plants back after flowering encourages fresh growth and new flowers.
 In that case, cut back dead bulb foliage if not done already.
 It’s really important to wait until the foliage dies down naturally.
 Cut back clumps of spring- flowering perennials in order to encourage a fresh flush of foliage.
 Cut back to the ground level and deadhead Oriental poppies after flowering.
 It will stimulate new blooms.
 Mulching and feeding will help to support them.

-Remove spent flowers from Euphorbias and cut the flowered stem back to the ground level.
+Remove spent flowers from Euphorbias and cut the flowering stem back to the ground level.

 Divide hostas as they come into growth and Primula (primroses) after flowering.
 Lift and divide overcrowded clumps of bulbs.

 For a plants propagation, you can take cuttings from garden pinks (Dianthus) and treat them as softwood cuttings.
 You can still propagate perennials that are showing new shoots from the crown via basal stem cuttings.